-- the academy's technical infrastructure is as secure as possible and is not open to misuse or malicious attack. - the academy meets required online safety technical requirements. - staff users may only access the networks and devices through a properly enforced password protection policy, in which passwords are regularly changed. - the filtering is applied and updated on a regular basis and that its implementation is not the sole responsibility of any single person. - any misuse of the network/internet/RMUnify/email is reported to the Headteacher or the Online Safety Lead. - RM Broadband monitors internet activity.
+- the academy's technical infrastructure is as secure as possible and is not open to misuse or malicious attack. - the academy meets required online safety technical requirements. - staff users may only access the networks and devices through a properly enforced password protection policy, in which passwords are regularly changed. - the filtering is applied and updated on a regular basis and that its implementation is not the sole responsibility of any single person. - any misuse of the network/internet/RMUnify/email is reported to the Headteacher or the Online Safety Lead. - RM Broadband (This will be changing to School's Broadband in the near future) and Senso Alerting Software monitor internet activity.